CharlesDavidEly/advanced-monte-carlo/README.md

 Specifically, there is at each step of the simulation with respect to the random term, ε:

-1) The application of skew and kurtosis (ex-post sample or ex-ante desired) to each stock's simulated ε
+1. The application of skew and kurtosis (ex-post sample or ex-ante desired) to each stock's simulated ε
-2) The determination of necessary correlations by taking desired correlations (ex-post sample or ex-ante desired) and accounting for interactive effects (they must be made stronger to offset the correlation muting effect caused by applying skew and kurtosis in step 1)
+2. The determination of necessary correlations by taking desired correlations (ex-post sample or ex-ante desired) and accounting for interactive effects (they must be made stronger to offset the correlation muting effect caused by applying skew and kurtosis in step 1)
-3) The application of necessary correlations to the ε's resulting from step 1
+3. The application of necessary correlations to the ε's resulting from step 1

-1. Test
-2. Test
-3. Test

 # Parameters